SCCH-Nessler/TuringBotClient/README.md

 * `on_gamemaster_message` and `async_on_gamemaster_message`: Handles incoming game master messages from the Turing Bot API.
 * `end_game` and `async_end_game`: Handles the ending of a game.
 * `send_game_message`: async method for sending game messages from anywhere in the code
-* `send_accuse`: async method for accusing another player of being the bot
+* `send_accusation`: async method for accusing another player of being the bot

 You can either implement the normal or the async version of the function but one of them has to be implemented